openprov/interop-test-harness/Jenkins.md

 Jenkins does the build in job-specific workspace directory, `.jenkins/workspace/JOB`, e.g. `.jenkins/workspace/PTS/`.

-Jenkins job configuration, ``config.xml``, and logs and xUnit test results from all the builds are stored in a job-specific jobs directory, `.jenkins/jobs/JOB`, e.g. `.jenkins/jobs/PTS/`.
+Jenkins job configuration, ``config.xml``, and logs and xUnit test results from all the builds, and the previous workspace, are stored in a job-specific jobs directory, `.jenkins/jobs/JOB`, e.g. `.jenkins/jobs/PTS/`.